San Miguelito, Nicaragua: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A and B. Be sure to find the necessary kind.
-Most adapters currently being sold are simply plug changers and expect your electronics to convert the voltage themselves.
-If yours can't do that they could burn up.
-This one works in most countries.
+A plug adapter that supports outlet types A and B. Ensure that you pick the correct kind.
+A lot of adapters currently being sold are just plugs and require your devices to convert the voltage themselves.
+If yours can't do that they could get destroyed.
+This one should be appropriate for most countries.

 A portable power bank, like this one